womanonrails/womanonrails.com/_i18n/en/_posts/2015-11-20-coderetreat.md

 2. **Functional programming**

     All code is not mutable.
 Every method get some argument and return results – like function in math.
 In this case methods cannot modifies object state.
 For me this session was session out of my comfort zone.
-First time in my life I wrote code in [LiveScript](http://livescript.net/).
-This language is very similar to [CoffeeScript](https://coffeescript.org/), so it was nice to try other alternative.
+First time in my life I wrote code in
+    {% include links/external-link.html name='LiveScript' url='https://livescript.net/' %}.
+    This language is very similar to
+    {% include links/external-link.html name='CoffeeScript' url='https://coffeescript.org/' %},
+    so it was nice to try other alternative.
 After this session I realized how easy was testing code like that.
 You call methods and only check if result equal to something.

 3. **Tell don’t ask** – No getter, no setter, no properties